VisualComputingInstitute/DROW/README.md

 If you use anything provided here, please cite both papers in your work, see [citations below](https://github.com/VisualComputingInstitute/DROW#citations) below for the citation format.

 # DROW v2 Detector Training and Evaluation

 Code for training and evaluating DROW (v2) resides in various notebooks in the `v2` subfolder.
 All notebooks are highly similar, and each notebook is used for obtaining one different curve in the paper.
 Our final best model was obtained in `v2/Clean Final* [T=5,net=drow3xLF2p,odom=rot,trainval].ipynb`.

+## What's new in v2?

+Our second paper ("Deep Person Detection in 2D Range Data") adds the following:

+- Annotations of persons in the dataset.
+- Inclusion of odometry in the dataset.
+- New network architecture.
+- Publishing of pre-trained weights.
+- Temporal integration of intormation in the model while respecting odometry.
+- Comparison to well-tuned competing state-of-the-art person detectors.
+(In the paper only, not this repo.)

 ## Pre-trained weights